UGerhards/rsyslog/doc/source/reference/parameters/mmsequence-key.rst

 Description
 -----------
 Name of the global counter which is used in this action.
+This must be a single word (a string without spaces).

 Module usage
 ------------